open-metadata/OpenMetadata/docs/connectors/glue-catalog.md

 Default output format [None]:
 ```

-Please enter your accesskey, secretkey, and region when prompted.
+Please enter your access key, secret key, and region when prompted.
 The OpenMetadata Glue Catalog connector will use the credentials from your AWS profile to connect to the right endpoint and authenticate for metadata ingestion.

 #### 3c.
 Test access to your Glue catalog